magento/devdocs/community/resources/resources.md

 ## Best Practices

-See our collection of best and leading practices, common solutions, and more in the [Best Practices]({{ site.baseurl }}/community/resources/best-practices.html) guide.
-This guide is open to contributions!
+See our collection of best and leading practices, common solutions, and more in the [Community contributed best practices]({{ site.baseurl }}/community/resources/best-practices.html) guide.
+If you have excellent best practices, tips and tricks, and work-arounds, feel free to [contribute][]!

 ## Community Engineering Slack